tristanzickovich/ucr-cs100/textbook/C++/boost/smartpointers.md

 Had he only taken the time to learn smart pointers.
 Tsk tsk.

 ##Why Use Smart Pointers?
-As Patrick learned, regular pointers (known as raw pointers) must be self-managed.
+As Patrick learned, regular pointers (raw pointers) must be self-managed.
-They’re like [Plankton](http://spongebob.wikia.com/wiki/Sheldon_J._Plankton): they must be closely monitored or they have to potential to cause major problems.
+They’re like [Plankton](http://spongebob.wikia.com/wiki/Sheldon_J._Plankton): must be closely monitored or can cause major problems.
-In other words, when you create a raw pointers, you must delete them yourself explicitly in the program.
+In other words, when you create raw pointers, you must delete them yourself explicitly in the program.
 Forgetting to do so can cause major memory leaks!
 Deleting them yourself may not seem like a big deal, but you must correctly decide when to do so, so you don’t ruin the rest of your program.
 It’s also an easy thing to forget to do, which will cause you much hassle later on (like poor Patrick!).